-- (5) Integrate movement, kinesthetic activities, and other types of multisensory experiences within activities/lessons to support the development of different dimensions of children's development. - (6) Use digital tools and learning technologies across learning environments as appropriate to create new content and provide personalized and integrated technology-rich activities/lessons to engage children in learning, promote digital literacy, and offer multiple means for children to demonstrate their learning. - (7) Plan and adapt developmentally, linguistically, and culturally responsive learning activities /lessons, instructional materials, and resources for all children including monand multi-lingual learners to provide access to the core curriculum. - (8) Apply information based on observation as well as information that may be provided by parents/guardians about children's current levels of development, language proficiency, cultural background, content-specific learning goals and needs, and assessment data to plan and implement daily learning activities. - (e) TPE 5: Assessing and Documenting Children's Development and Learning.
-Candidates will: - (1) Demonstrate and apply knowledge of the purposes, characteristics, and appropriate uses of different types of assessments (e.g., diagnostic, informal, formal, progressmonitoring, formative, summative, and performance) to design and administer culturally responsive, developmentally and linguistically appropriate classroom assessments, including use of scoring rubrics, and use the results to help plan and modify instruction and to document children's learning over time. - (2) Assess each child's learning and development as part of an ongoing cycle of observation, analysis, documentation, planning, implementation, and reflection. - (3) Analyze and interpret formative and summative assessment data to determine children's progress toward meeting learning goals. - (4) Apply assessment data and information from children's IEP, and/or 504 plans to establish learning goals and to differentiate and adapt instruction. - (5) Collaborate with specialists to interpret assessment results from formative and summative assessments to appropriately identify monolingual-and multilingual children, as well as children with language or other disabilities. - (6) Guide and monitor children in developmentally appropriate self-assessment to help them reflect on their learning goals and progress and to provide children with opportunities to revise or reframe their work based on assessment feedback. - (7) Communicate assessment information in an appropriate and timely manner to assist families/guardians in understanding children's progress in meeting social, emotional, content-specific, and language development goals. - (f) TPE 6: Developing as a Professional Early Childhood Educator.
-Candidates will: - (1) Reflect on one's own practice and use this information to improve teaching and learning in the ECE context. - (2) Exhibit and support acceptance and fairness toward all children, families/guardians, and colleagues to mitigate implicit and explicit biases and the ways they could negatively affect teaching and learning.
+- TPE 4.7.
+Plan and adapt developmentally, linguistically, and culturally responsive learning activities / lessons, instructional materials, and resources for all children including mono- and multi-lingual learners to provide access to the core curriculum. - TPE 4.8.
+Apply information based on observation as well as information that may be provided by parents/guardians about children's current levels of development, language proficiency, cultural background, content-specific learning goals and needs, and assessment data to plan and implement daily learning activities.

+PK-3 ECE Specialist Instruction TPE Domain 5: Assessing and Documenting Children's Development and Learning

+- TPE 5.1.
+Demonstrate and apply knowledge of the purposes, characteristics, and appropriate uses of different types of assessments (e.g., diagnostic, informal, formal, progress-monitoring, formative, summative, and performance) to design and administer culturally responsive, developmentally and linguistically appropriate classroom assessments, including use of scoring rubrics, and use the results to help plan and modify instruction and to document children's learning over time. - TPE 5.2.
+Assess each child's learning and development as part of an ongoing cycle of observation, analysis, documentation, planning, implementation, and reflection. - TPE 5.3.
+Analyze and interpret formative and summative assessment data to determine children's progress toward meeting learning goals. - TPE 5.4.
+Apply assessment data and information from children's IEP, and/or 504 plans to establish learning goals and to differentiate and adapt instruction. - TPE 5.5.
+Collaborate with specialists to interpret assessment results from formative and summative assessments to appropriately identify monolingual-and multilingual children, as well as children with language or other disabilities. - TPE 5.6.
+Guide and monitor children in developmentally appropriate self-assessment to help them reflect on their learning goals and progress and to provide children with opportunities to revise or reframe their work based on assessment feedback. - TPE 5.7.
+Communicate assessment information in an appropriate and timely manner to assist families/guardians in understanding children's progress in meeting social, emotional, content-specific, and language development goals.

+PK-3 ECE Specialist Instruction TPE Domain 6: Developing as a Professional Early Childhood Educator

-- (3) Demonstrate professional responsibility for learning environments, including responsibility for the learning outcomes of all children along with appropriate concerns and policies regarding the privacy, health, and safety of children. - (4) Act with integrity in an honest and ethical manner with children's and families/guardians' well-being as a central concern.
-Comply with all laws concerning professional responsibilities, professional conduct, and moral fitness (i.e., mandated reporting, use of social media, and digital platforms). - (5) Co-plan, co-teach, and communicate effectively with colleagues, mentors, and/or specialists in the early childhood setting to reflect on practices and gain feedback about one's own effectiveness in meeting children's learning needs.
+- TPE 6.1.
+Reflect on one's own practice and use this information to improve teaching and learning in the ECE context. - TPE 6.2.
+Exhibit and support acceptance and fairness toward all children, families/guardians, and colleagues to mitigate implicit and explicit biases and the ways they could negatively affect teaching and learning. - TPE 6.3.
+Demonstrate professional responsibility for learning environments, including responsibility for the learning outcomes of all children along with appropriate concerns and policies regarding the privacy, health, and safety of children. - TPE 6.4.
+Act with integrity in an honest and ethical manner with children's and families/guardians' well-being as a central concern.
+Comply with all laws concerning professional responsibilities, professional conduct, and moral fitness (i.e., mandated reporting, use of social media, and digital platforms). - TPE 6.5.
+Co-plan, co-teach, and communicate effectively with colleagues, mentors, and/or specialists in the early childhood setting to reflect on practices and gain feedback about one's own effectiveness in meeting children's learning needs.

-(g) TPE 7: Effective Literacy Instruction for PK-3 Settings.
-Candidates will:
+PK-3 ECE Specialist Instruction TPE Domain 7: Effective Literacy Instruction for PK-3 Settings